International Applicants: How to Apply

 - After you submit your documents to WES, please DO NOT send a copy of your documents to our office as we will receive the completed evaluation directly from WES.
 Documents sent directly to SJSU will not be accommodated.

 - International Evaluators will use the WES report as an advisory tool in the review process.
 Applications will be referred or denied in accordance with the CSU eligibility standards currently in practice.

-- Applicants that are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and the degree certificate to WES for a revised ICAP evaluation.
+- Applicants who are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and the degree certificate to WES for a revised evaluation.
 The final documents must be sent to SJSU by the deadline posted in the applicant’s MySJSU account.
 Failure to comply with these requirements will result in a “document hold” that will prevent future registration into classes.
 Document holds are removed when documents are received and verified as meeting all requirements.

 - NOTE: Those earning degrees in the Bologna system must submit a completed evaluation which includes ALL academic work and proof of degree conferral.
 Bologna degrees are carefully reviewed and therefore must be complete.
 Applicants earning a Bologna degree will not be considered if a partial WES evaluation is submitted.

 - NOTE: SJSU does NOT deem the 3-year bachelor’s degree from India as comparable to a 4-year U.S. bachelor’s degree and therefore will not meet the CSU eligibility requirements.

 STEP 6 – Submit Test Scores [SJSU Institution Code: 4687]